kinopio-club/kinopio-help/posts/how-much-does-kinopio-cost.md

 ---
-title: Adding Images to Cards
-tags: ['How to Use']
+title: How Much Does Kinopio Cost?
+tags: ['About Kinopio']
 color: cyan
 ---
-# How Much Does Kinopio Cost?

 Currently Kinopio is totally free to use.
 Once all the core features to support professional use have been built, billing and payments systems will be added ([Roadmap](https://kinopio.club/-kinopio-roadmap-6TRE21gchHI7alHLuwzd5)).